Autonomous Air Taxi (eVTOL)

 Basics

-1. Product Definition & Planning: Defining the Operational Design Domain (ODD)—e.g., geofenced city center, speeds under 50km/h, daytime operations.
-2. Feasibility Study: Regulatory approval timelines, insurance costs, and sensor suite pricing (LiDAR + Radar + Camera + Compute).
+1. Product Definition & Planning: Defining the Operational Design Domain (ODD)—e.g., geofenced city airspace, altitudes under 500m, daytime operations.
+2. Feasibility Study: Regulatory approval timelines (CAAS/EASA), insurance costs, and sensor suite pricing (LiDAR + Radar + Camera + Flight Computer).

-3. System Analysis & Challenges: Unpredictable pedestrian behavior, adverse weather, sensor occlusion, and cybersecurity risks of remote takeover operations.
+3. System Analysis & Challenges: Unpredictable weather conditions, bird strikes, battery energy density constraints, and cybersecurity risks of remote flight operations.

 Mid-Level Engineering

 4. Architectural Design: Structuring the fail-operational hierarchy.
-If the primary compute node fails, the secondary system (e.g., redundant ECU running parallel) must execute a Minimum Risk Maneuver (pull over safely).
+If the primary flight computer fails, the secondary system (e.g., redundant FCU running parallel) must execute a safe emergency landing or return-to-base.

-5. EV Battery & Charging: Sizing the battery not just for the powertrain, but for the massive continuous compute overhead (often drawing 2-4kW continuously for the autonomy stack).
+5. EV Battery & Charging: Sizing the battery for high-power discharge during take-off and landing, while accounting for the massive continuous compute overhead of the autonomy stack.

 Advanced View

-6. Development & ITS Integration: Building the software stack with ROS 2 and Autoware.
-Integrating V2X communications to interface with smart traffic lights and emergency vehicles.
+6. Development & ATM Integration: Building the software stack with ROS 2 and custom flight control algorithms.
+Integrating V2X/V2V communications to interface with Air Traffic Management (ATM) and other aerial vehicles.

-7. Testing & Deployment: Shadow-mode driving (human drives, AI runs passively), simulation regression across millions of miles, closed-track validation, and finally, restricted public deployment.
+7. Testing & Deployment: Tethered flight tests, simulation regression across millions of virtual flight hours, closed-range validation, and finally, restricted public trials.

 Regional Relevance

-In Singapore, AV deployments such as Punggol shuttles and various NTU testbeds provide a regulatory framework managed by LTA.
-Certification at CETRAN is a mandatory precursor to any public road access involving passenger transport.
+In Singapore, UAM deployments such as Volocopter test flights and CAAS regulatory sandboxes provide a framework for future operations.
+Certification for vertiports and aerial corridors is a mandatory precursor to any public access involving passenger transport.

 Key Takeaways